OpenAI Whisper tutorial: Updating our Whisper API with GPT-3

 This API can be deployed anywhere where Docker can be used.
 Just keep in mind that this setup currently using CPU for processing the audio files.
 If you want to use GPU you need to change Dockerfile and share the GPU.
 I won't go into this deeper as this is an introduction.
 Docker GPU

 Thank you for reading!
-If you enjoyed this tutorial you can find more and continue reading on our tutorial page
+If you enjoyed this tutorial you can find more AI tutorials

 Discover tutorials with similar technologies